CesarCaramazana/BayesianFiltering/README.md

-# Bayesian Filtering systems: Kalman filter and Particle filter
+# Object tracking with Bayesian Filtering systems: Kalman filter and Particle filter

 As part of a course in Statistical Signal Processing.